jtherrmann/16-bit-lisp/README.md

 I decided that evaluating expressions should not be an explicit goal for the end of the semester.
 However, I finished the above goals in a reasonable amount of time and was able to begin implementing expression evaluation.

-[The C version](https://github.com/jtherrmann/lisp-in-c) is mostly complete and should be considered the roadmap for this project.
-The C version also has garbage collection, which is not necessarily a goal for the 16-bit assembly version.

 ## Getting started